Sonia A. Baxendale Chair

 Ms. Federau lives in Toronto with her husband David, and they have two grown children, Elisabeth and Peter.

 Stephen Forbes joined the Board of Directors of SickKids Foundation in June 2016.

-Mr. Forbes is Executive Vice President and Chief Commercial Officer for CIBC.
+Mr. Forbes is Executive Vice-President, Purpose, Brand and Marketing for CIBC.

 Prior to joining CIBC, Mr. Forbes was Vice President of Communications at Moore Corporation from 1997 to 2001.
 He also held management positions at Rogers Communications.

 John Francis Board Member

 John Francis joined the Board of Directors of SickKids Foundation in November 2003.
 He concurrently serves on the Board of The Hospital for Sick Children.
 He served as Chair of the Board of Directors at SickKids Foundation from 2011 to 2014.